armory/documentation/_overview/naming_conventions.md

+---
+layout: post
-# Nomenclature and Naming Conventions
+title: Nomenclature and Naming Conventions
+---

 This guide should: